 Amole: Well, I can honestly say that I eat to die, not to live.
 For me, everything starts and ends with food.
 The kitchen is my most favourite place.
 And I believe that if you can make a good cup of tea — the chalta hai attitude will not work — you can make a good film.
 You have to enjoy doing both.
 That is my mantra and which is why I say that I don’t think I have worked in my life.

 Amol: I’m a complete mama’s boy — she is my Annapurna, so I hate eating out.
-Even if I am reaching home at two in the morning, I eat at home.
+Even if I reach home at two in the morning, I eat at home.
 No one can replace Aai’s food in my life, not even my wife.
 She’s that good.
 I love her methichi bhaji (a vegetable made of fenugreek), shengdanyachi usal (a Maharashtrian dish made with groundnuts) and the misal (a Maharashtran dish which is a mixture of sprouted beans cooked with tomatoes, onions, coriander and crunchy noodles/sev in a spicy gravy and served with pav/bread).
 When she prepares the misal, she gets up early at 5 a.m. and puts everything to boil.
 She goes through a proper process; it is that spiritual for her.
 She still uses a pata-varvanta (mortar and pestle) to grind the masalas and the food turns out so good.

 Divya: In my maternal home, we always ate at the dining table.
-Even if it was, you know, just kaddu (pumpkin) and lauki (bottle gourd) but it was always served in proper dishes.
+Even if it was, you know, just kaddu (pumpkin) and lauki (bottle gourd) it was always served in proper dishes.
 Even now in my house, food is always eaten at the table.
 Then you have to pick up your plate, rinse it and keep it in the kitchen sink.
 This inculcates a sense of discipline.
 But my food journey is very pan-Indian.
 My mother is a Kashmiri.
 My father is half Kashmiri-half Maratha, so I’ve imbibed a little bit of both the worlds.
 And now, marriage to a South Indian has added another dimension.
 I grew up on non-vegetarian food but currently I am completely vegetarian.
 I creatively explore options in the kitchen, discover recipes, try them out and share the dishes with four or five people to figure out how they taste.

 Amole: If there is anyone who can replace my mother’s food, it is me.
 I am the kitchen boy.
 I cut gender out of making food.
 All men eat heartily when served by their wives or mothers.
 But politically, I would like to free at least the space that I live in from that ideology.
 I think every mother should tell her daughter that she shouldn’t cook.
 If things have to change in our country, that rule should be followed in every home.